Dill Cucumber Salad with Sour Cream Dressing. Creamy, delicious dill dressing turns ordinary cucumbers into a feast.

 Betty was a genuinely loving woman, and she helped me buy our first Irish Terrier puppy as a Christmas gift for my husband.
 Sean was the cutest little dog, but it took me 24 weeks of dog training for him to look at me like, “Huh?
 You talking to me???”
 Needless to say, he was challenging.
 Have you had a pet like that?

 Until I married my first husband (who was cute and a bit challenging as well), I had never had a creamy cucumber salad.
-I always looked forward to Aunt Betty’s contribution to the family meal.
-It was a staple at our family gatherings.
-I have re-created it and this recipe tastes exactly like Betty’s.
+I’m glad I had the opportunity to learn how to make this salad.

 What You Need